worthingtonse/WEST-Protocol/J. Treasury Services.md

-# Admin Services (Command  Group: 3)
+# Treasury Services (Command  Group: 3)

-Used by the RAIDA Authority to create and destroy tokens.
+Used by the Treasury to create and destroy tokens.
+Also used to manage multi-chain liqudity.

 Command Code | Service | Description
 --- | --- | :---:
-120 | [Get Available SNs](#get-available-sns) | Tells the Admin what serial numbers it can use to create tokens.
+120 | [Get Available SNs](#get-available-sns) | Tells the Treasury what serial numbers it can use to create tokens.
 130 | [Create Tokens](#create-tokens) | Orders that tokens be created
 ? | [Create Tokens in Market Locker](#create_tokens_in_market_locker) | Puts tokens in locker key: 01 23 45 67 89 AB CD EF 01 23 45 67 89 AB CD EF
 140 | [Delete Tokens](#delete-tokens) | Orders tokens to be destroyed.